kubedb/docs/docs/guides/mariadb/gitops/gitops.md

   name: mariadb-gitops
   namespace: demo
 spec:
-  version: "10.5.23"
+  version: "11.8.5"
-  replicas: 5
+  replicas: 3
-  storageType: Durable
   podTemplate:
     spec:
       containers:
       - name: mariadb
         resources:
+          requests:
+            memory: "1.2Gi"
+            cpu: "0.6"
           limits:
-            cpu: 500m
-            memory: 1.2Gi
+            memory: "1.2Gi"
-          requests:
-            cpu: 100m
+            cpu: "0.6"
-            memory: 1.2Gi
+  storageType: Durable
+  deletionPolicy: WipeOut
   storage:
-    storageClassName: longhorn
+    storageClassName: standard
     accessModes:
       - ReadWriteOnce
     resources:
       requests:
         storage: 1Gi
-  deletionPolicy: WipeOut
  ```

-Resource Requests and Limits are updated to `700m` CPU and `2Gi` Memory.
+Resource Requests and Limits are updated to `600m` CPU and `1.2Gi` Memory.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `MariaDB` CR is updated in your cluster.

 Now, `gitops` operator will detect the resource changes and create a `MariaDBOpsRequest` to update the `MariaDB` database.
 List the resources created by `gitops` operator in the `demo` namespace.